Use the blockchain for cheaper, faster and simply better identity verification.

 - Users.
 These are the people who want to get their identity verified.
 It might be whenever they need to prove they’re at least 18, want to open a bank account or anything else.
 A set portion of the CVC paid for verification goes to the user.

-The system is set up to incentivize all groups to participate in Civic.
+It should be noted that the system is set up to incentivize all groups to participate in Civic.

 - A quicker way of getting verified so they can access the services they want faster